min-gy/SWETigerZone/README.md

 ## To Implement Team Client

-Clone repo to local path.
-In command line, navigate to local path that repo resides and build client using `g++ GameMain.cpp -o client.o`
+Clone repository to local path.
+In command line, navigate to local path that repository resides, go into src folder, and build client using `g++ GameMain.cpp -o client.o`

 Run client using `./client.o`, IP address of server, port you're currently connecting to, tournamnet password, team username, team password.
 All five arguments are separated by a single space.
 `./client.o <server IP address> <port connecting to> <tournament password> <team username> <team password>`